-I Found God today in good things happening for my brother.
+I Found God today in my dad’s doctor.

-I Found God today in a generous child.
+I Found God today in the improvements my dad is making.

-I Found God today in a thoughtful friend who was on my mind.
+I Found God today grateful for my dad’s beautiful mind.

-I Found God today in a cute story about childhood innocence.
+I Found God today in a huge improvement in my dad.

 When I got to the hospital this morning, I found my dad sleeping…and sleeping and sleeping.
 He was having a difficult time waking up and staying awake.
 The doctors are doing more testing to see if there’s anything else going on.
 In the afternoon, my mom and I went home to nap.
 My sister stayed at the hospital and called to report that my dad actually woke up for a while, ate a little, and talked a little.
 When my mom and I went back to the hospital, my dad was back asleep.
 Just as we were planning on leaving, the nurse was able to wake him again.
 He wasn’t completely coherant, but was happy to have my mom fed him some applesauce.
 When he fell asleep again, we were able to leave on a positive note.